u3dreal/molecular-plus/README.md

 I cleaned up the code and moved the molecular+ panel to the physics section of blender. where it belongs.

-Added a n-panel to get fast access to setup / recalulation.
+Added a n-panel to get fast access to setup / recalculation.

 ![header image](https://github.com/u3dreal/molecular-plus/blob/main/doc/molecular-plus.png)